Vinay Forrt

 Vinay Kumar (born 13 January 1983), professionally credited as Vinay Forrt is an Indian film and stage actor.
-He is from Fort Kochi, Kerala and has a postgraduate in acting from Film and Television Institute of India in Pune, India.
+He is from Fort Kochi, Kerala and has a postgraduate in acting from Film and Television Institute of India in Pune.
 He made his cinematic debut in the Malayalam film Ritu (2009).

 Early life and education

-Vinay Forrt was born in Fort Kochi, Kerala, to M. V. Mani and Sujatha.
-His real name is Vinay Kumar, and he changed his name as a tribute to his birthplace.
+Vinay Forrt was born as Vinay Kumar in Fort Kochi, Kerala, to M. V. Mani and Sujatha.
 He has a sister, Suma, and a brother, Syam.
 He was educated at St John De Britto Anglo-Indian High School, Fort Kochi and Aquinas College, Edacochin.
+The name 'Forrt', in his stage name stands for Fort Kochi, which is his birthplace.

 Before entering the movie industry, he worked at a restaurant, a coffee shop, medical shop and a call center.
 During his first year while studying for his degree, he joined Lokadharmi Theater and became active in their plays.
 Later he dropped out to join the Film and Television Institute of India in Pune, India, and became a postgraduate in acting.
-Forrt received the National Scholarship from the Government of India for the Best Senior Theatre Actor (2004 - 2006).
+Vinay received the National Scholarship from the Government of India for the Best Senior Theatre Actor (2004 - 2006).
 He is a contemporary dancer as well.